Georgiy Daneliya: Career

 The movie starred Nikita Mikhalkov in his first major role and became one of the most characteristic films of the Khrushchev Thaw.
 It was widely praised and officially selected for the 1964 Cannes Film Festival.
-Nevertheless, Daneliya's next work Thirty Three, a satirical comedy that made fun of the Khrushchev era, wasn't tolerated and became quickly banned from theaters after its initial release in 1965.
-According to Daneliya, it was still showed at small theaters and various clubs throughout the 1970s, so that by the time the so-called glasnost was proclaimed, it turned out that "everyone had managed to watch my super-banned movie".
+Nevertheless, Daneliya's next work Thirty Three, a satirical comedy that made fun of the Khrushchev era, wasn't tolerated and was quickly banned from theaters after its initial release in 1965.
+According to Daneliya, it was still shown at small theaters and various clubs throughout the 1970s, such that by the time the so-called glasnost was proclaimed, it turned out that "everyone had [already] managed to watch my super-banned movie".

 Daneliya decided to switch back to his sad comedies instead of straight-up satire.
 The following years he produced a whole number of highly successful movies that established him as one of the leading Soviet comedy directors.
 Among his most famous works were Afonya (1975) about an unlucky plumber, Mimino (1977) about a Georgian pilot's adventures in Moscow, The Autumn Marathon (1979) about a translator vacillating between his wife and mistress, it won the main prize at the San Sebastian Film Festival.
 In Gentlemen of Fortune (1971) Daneliya acted as a creative director and a screenwriter.

 Gentlemen of Fortune gathered 65 million viewers on the year of release and became the 12th most viewed Soviet film, while Afonya was seen by 62.2 million people, reaching the 15th place.
 Mimino won the Golden Prize at the 10th Moscow International Film Festival.
 The Autumn Marathon received the Golden Shell at the 1979 San Sebastián International Film Festival as well as two Pasinetti Awards at the 36th Venice International Film Festival.

 In 1976 he was a member of the jury at the 26th Berlin International Film Festival.
 In 1986 Daneliya directed a cult classic sci-fi film Kin-dza-dza!.

 More recently, he was involved in an animation project Ku!
 Kin-dza-dza! (a straight remake of his earlier work Kin-dza-dza!) and was given the Lifetime Achievement Award by the Russian Academy of Cinema Arts.
 Between 2003 and 2015 he also published a trilogy of memoirs entitled "A Passenger Without a Ticket", "Toasted Drains To the Dregs" and "The Cat Is Gone, But the Smile Is Left".
 They are written in a typical Danelian manner, mixing laugh-out-loud anecdotes with some sad memories and lyrical life stories.